 Moving in New York City – I did it eight years ago.
 A simple migration straight across town from 94th on the Upper East Side to 89th on the Upper West Side was all I had to do – shouldn’t be a big deal, right?
 Wrong.
 Moving in New York City is a big deal, and it’s also a hassle.
 The logistics of loading and unloading elevators, tight spaces in apartments and halls, time constraints and schedules, and building rules make moving in NYC more challenging than most other places.
 What’s more, a simple move across town can end in disaster.
-So before you uproot your modest Manhattan apartment for that sprawling new pad in Queens, pay close attention to these New York City moving tips.
+So before you uproot your modest Manhattan apartment for that sprawling new pad in Queens, pay close attention to these tips for moving in NYC.

 Hire an experienced, licensed and insured mover.